 - B vitamins (B3, B6)

 - gut healing foods like probiotics, more on that here

-- from sunshine and supplements (use the coupon KS10 for 10% off!)
+- Vitamin D from sunshine and supplements (use the coupon KS10 for 10% off!)

 - Sources: Beyond the Label, Understanding nutrition, depression and mental illness, Nutrient Intakes are Correlated with Overall Psychiatric Functioning in Adults with Mood Disorders, A randomised controlled trial of dietary improvement for adults with major depression (that last one used a modified Mediterranean diet, which didn’t focus on any certain nutrients, but most certainly improved the whole foods focus of participants and likely increased their fish intake while reducing industrial processed foods)